trifork/cheetah-example-flink/AvroSqlApplicationMode/README.md

  # AvroSqlApplicationMode

 This repository contains a templated flink job.
-Processing is handled by Apache Flink which is a statefull scalable stream processing framework.
+Processing is handled by Apache Flink which is a stateful scalable stream processing framework.
 You can find more information about Apache Flink [here](https://flink.apache.org/).

 The flink job consumes messages from a kafka topic with simple avro messages, apply a sql query on these message and push out to a sink the filtered messages in selectable format.
+The message in input should be `avro` or `avroConfluent` and the output is selectable in `avro`, `avroConfluent` or `json`.
-The job also infer the metadata of the input kafka message from the schema registry, take the last valid registry and apply the same to the sink messages.
+The job also infer the metadata of the input kafka message from the schema registry from the last created message subject, take the last valid registry and apply the same schema to the sink result messages.

 ## Project structure